 This course provides a framework of sustainable waste management in the context of a metropolitan city like Hong Kong.
 The interactions among economic activities, human activities and waste management problems and solutions will be covered.
 The waste challenges and waste management hierarchy will be examined covering waste reduction, minimization, recycling, treatment and disposal.
 A multi-disciplinary approach is adopted to prompt students to critically re-examine their values and lifestyles in relation to the waste management challenges facing a city like Hong Kong.
 An international perspective will be adopted to enable students to evaluate the effectiveness and appropriateness of different waste management policies and practices.
 The spatial implications of waste management policies and infrastructure will be analysed.
 The role of technology in waste management and treatment will be discussed.
 The course concludes with a critical look at values, lifestyles, policies and technologies as the key drivers of change for sustainable waste management for long term sustainability of a city like Hong Kong.
-Assessment: 50% coursework, 50% examination

 GEOG2161.
-Sustainability assessment and management: Measure, analysis and tools (6 credits)
+Sustainability assessment, analysis and management (6 credits)